notaryproject/specifications/trust-store-trust-policy-specification.md

 1. If signature expiry is present then signature MUST NOT be expired.
 1. If signing identity is certificate and
-    1. signing certificate and certificate chain are not expired then the implementation MUST ignore the timestamping signature even if it is present in the signature.
+    1. the timestamp signature is not present then the signing certificate and the certificate chain MUST NOT be expired.
-    1. signing certificate or certificate chain are expired then the implementation MUST validate that signature is timestamped and timestamping signature is valid.
-Also, validate that timestamping certificate and certificate chain MUST NOT be expired.
+    1. the timestamp signature is present then the timestamp signature MUST be valid.
+At the time of timestamping, signing certificate (including certificate chain) MUST NOT be expired.
+Also, the timestamping certificate and certificate chain MUST NOT be expired.

 ### Artifact Revocation